braxtons12/hyperion_mpl/README.md

 struct templates, partial specializations, SFINAE, and other techniques and tricks typically used in C++ metaprogramming.

-hyperion::mpl is currently under active development and has not yet hit a stable release point.

 ### Quick Start

 See the [Quick Start Guide](https://braxtons12.github.io/hyperion_mpl/quick_start.html)